-If your child has trouble with empathy, there are specific things you can say and activities you can do to help her develop this skill.
+When kids have trouble with empathy, there are specific things you can say and activities you can do to help them develop this skill.
 Here are eight ways to teach empathy.

-1. Show empathy to your child when she’s upset.
+1. Show empathy to kids when they’re upset.

-Being sensitive to how your child is feeling can help her understand how others might respond when she shows empathy to them.
+Being sensitive to how kids are feeling can help them understand what it’s like for other people when someone shows empathy.
 Here’s what that might look like:

 You’re trying to get dinner ready and your child is demanding ice cream.
-Instead of getting angry, try to let her know you understand how she feels.
+Instead of getting angry, try to let your child know that you understand that feeling.
 You might say.
-“I know you really want ice cream now but the rule is dinner first, then dessert.
+“I know you really want ice cream now.
+But the rule is dinner first, then dessert.
 Let’s write down on the chalkboard exactly when you can have ice cream.”

-Do this when she’s calm, not in the heat of the moment.
+Do this when your child is calm, not in the heat of the moment.
 You might say, “You did a good job waiting until after dinner for ice cream.
 But what else could we have said or done to make our conversation about it more pleasant?”

 3. Raise awareness of nonverbal cues.

-watching TV shows on mute and helping your child identify and label the emotions expressed can give your child practice in recognizing and identifying signs of different emotions.
+Try looking at pictures or watching TV shows on mute.
+You can help your child identify and label the emotions of the people on the TV.
+This is good practice for recognizing and identifying signs of different emotions in real life.